wikirona/wikirona/opportunities/README.md

 ## Doctor, Hospital, and Practitioner Relations Management

+If you can read this, your help is wanted!

 Role Description:

 * Call local doctors, hospitals, and practitioners and understand where they are at.